cfrioux/miscoto/README.md

                 output_json=xxx, all_networks=False)
     ```

-* ``miscoto deadends`` identifies the orphan (metabolites consumed but not produced) and deadend
-(metabolites produced but not consumed) metabolites in the community.
-Inputs: SBML models (symbionts and optionally host).
+* ``miscoto deadends`` miscoto deadends identifies the orphan (metabolites consumed but not produced) and deadend (metabolites produced but not consumed) metabolites in the community.
+Inputs: SBML models (symbionts and optionally host) and optionaly a seeds file.

+This analysis is entirely _graph_based_ and considers only the topology of the metabolic networks, taking into account that a metabolite output of a reaction in species _A_ and input to a reaction in species _B_ will not not be a deadend.
+Likewise, a metabolite that is solely a reactant in _A_ but is the product of a reaction in _B_ will not be an orphan compound.

+With the seeds option, it is possible to compute the dead and orphan metabolites associated with the activated reactions from these seeds.
+In this way, only a subgraph of the graph made by all the metabolic networks is used.

     ```
     optional arguments:
-    -h, --help            show this help message and exit -b BACTSYMBIONTS, --bactsymbionts BACTSYMBIONTS
+    -h, --help            show this help message and exit -a ASP, --asp ASP     instance if already created with miscoto_instance -b BACTSYMBIONTS, --bactsymbionts BACTSYMBIONTS
-                            directory of symbionts models, all in sbml format -m MODELHOST, --modelhost MODELHOST
+                            directory of symbionts models, all in sbml format -s SEEDS, --seeds SEEDS
+                            seeds in SBML format
+    -m MODELHOST, --modelhost MODELHOST
                             host metabolic network in SBML format
     --output OUTPUT       output file
-    -a ASP, --asp ASP     instance if already created with miscoto_instance
     ```

     ```miscoto deadends``` can be called directly in Python